Performance reviews shouldn't require archaeology.

 You're a strong developer.
 You ship features, fix critical bugs, lead migrations, mentor through code reviews.
 Then performance review season hits and your manager asks you to "summarize your impact this half."
 You stare at a blank doc.

 Or worse, you get a new manager who has zero context on what you've done.
-A recruiter reaches out with an interesting role, but your resume is two jobs stale.
+A promotion opens up, but you can't articulate what you've shipped.
+Your resume is two years stale.
 A layoff catches you off guard and suddenly you need to prove your track record without access to the repos where you built it.

 Scrolling through months of commits, cross-referencing PRs, trying to reconstruct what you actually did.
 It worked, but it took days.
 And nobody does it until they're already behind.